efreham1/root/proj/code_quality_report.md

 and ease of debugging.
 ### #7
 The specification was almost followed completly and the code works very well in all the tests and integrations.
-The code also passes all thests in the quite extensive testing-library.
+The code also passes all tests in the quite extensive testing-library.
 This leads us to belive that not only is the code well written but it is also very functional.
 ### #8
 The entire program is very defensivly programmed.
 This is done by having multiple asserts in the code that ensures